-Obituary, from p.
-4 again on March 4 at 11 a.m., followed by a ceremony at 1 p.m. at Hardesty Funeral Home in Gambrills.
-A reception will follow at 2 p.m. at Our Lady of the Fields Roman Catholic Church in Millersville.
-All friends and family of the Thompsons and Shais are welcome to attend the ceremony and reception in celebration of Derek's life.
-In lieu of flowers, donations may be made in Derek's memory to The Cancer Center at the Mercy Health Foundation at give.mdmercy.com and St. Jude's Children's Research Hospital at stjude.org/donate. - Judith Thompson and Heather Thompson Shai Recreation Activity Guide Now Live The Greenbelt Recreation Activity Guide is now available online at greenbeltmd.gov/recreation.
-Registration for residents starts on March 3, and for nonresidents on March 10.
+Obituary,

+from p.
+4

+again on March 4 at 11 a.m., followed by a ceremony at 1 p.m. at

+Hardesty Funeral Home in Gambrills.
+A reception will follow at

+2 p.m. at Our Lady of the Fields

+Roman Catholic Church in Millersville.
+All friends and family

+of the Thompsons and Shais are

+welcome to attend the ceremony

+and reception in celebration of

+may be made in Derek's memory to The Cancer Center at

+the Mercy Health Foundation at

+give.mdmercy.com and St. Jude's

+Children's Research Hospital at

+Recreation Activity

+The Greenbelt Recreation Activity Guide is now available

+online at greenbeltmd.gov/recre-

+Guide Now Live

+- Judith Thompson and

+Heather Thompson Shai

+In lieu of flowers, donations

+Derek's life.